OpenFlex/xara-cairo/README.md

 - Build no longer requires svn and unzip
 - No more splash screen
 - Exclude files from the repo that are auto-generated or copied
-- Builds on Ubuntu 12, Debian 6.0, FreeBSD 9.0 and OpenBSD 5.1

 (ed44)

-- fix the colorline in the HSV coloreditor
+- Fix the colorline in the HSV coloreditor
-- fix PNG/JPEG bitmap import/handling
+- Fix PNG/JPEG bitmap import/handling

 History
 -------

+- 2012-07-03: This fork of xara-cairo builds on Ubuntu 12, Debian 6.0, FreeBSD 9.0 and OpenBSD 5.1
 - 2010-05-11: First attempt at replacing CDraw with cairo [announced](http://lists.cairographics.org/archives/cairo/2010-May/019862.html) along with a new Git repo at git://repo.or.cz/xara-cairo.git
 - 2007-11-06: Last commit to SVN
 - 2007-01-30: Xara LTD [aquired by Magix](http://www.talkgraphics.com/showthread.php?25654-Xara-acquired-by-MAGIX)